-On November 1 this year, labelling becomes mandatory for most passenger car, van and truck tires produced after June 30 2012 and sold in the European Union.
+On November 1 2013, tire labelling became mandatory for most passenger car, van and truck tires produced after June 30 2012 and sold in the European Union.

 These labels have been introduced to improve the safety and environmental performance of tires and to help consumers make an informed choice.

-Tires will have labels showing ratings for rolling resistance, wet grip and external noise.
+Tires now have labels showing ratings for rolling resistance, wet grip and external noise.

-Tire makers will be obliged to provide this label information on their websites and product literature.
+Tire makers are obliged to provide this label information on their websites and product literature.

 The labels use the familiar colour coded gradings seen on white goods and cars.
 As in the example on the left.